 #5 Be open to learning new strategies to work with gluten-free dough

 You may need to look at things a little differently, as far as measuring, mixing, or rolling out your gluten-free dough.
 Once you learn some tips and strategies you will be creating baked goods and gain confidence in the kitchen.

-Learn how to go from feeling like a misfit in the kitchen to feel empowered (having success!) to create delicious gluten-free baked goods your family and friends will not believe are gluten-free!
+Learn how to go from feeling like a misfit in the kitchen to feel empowered (having success!) to create delicious gluten-free baked goods your family and friends will love!

 Learn how to get started – grab your spot now!